X

 • Usability: Ease of use and intuitive operation of the prototype.
 Test how simple and pleasant the prototype is to use.

-• Time to Market: Time taken to go from prototype to market readiness.
+• Time to market: Time taken to go from prototype to market readiness.
 Check how quickly the prototyping process is completed and the product brought to market.

 Conclusion